-Intended audience: XHTML/HTML coders (using editors or scripting), script developers (PHP, JSP, etc.), CSS coders, schema developers (DTDs, XML Schema, RelaxNG, etc.), XSLT developers, Web project managers, and anyone who needs guidance on how to construct language tags.
+Intended audience: HTML coders (using editors or scripting), script developers (PHP, JSP, etc.), CSS coders, schema developers (DTDs, XML Schema, RelaxNG, etc.), XSLT developers, Web project managers, and anyone who needs guidance on how to construct language tags.

 Which language tag is right for me?
 How do I choose language and other subtags?

 In HTML and XML documents a language tag is used to indicate the language of content.

 A language tag is composed of one or more subtags separated by hyphens.
 Subtags can be of various types.

 BCP stands for 'Best Current Practice', and is a persistent name for a series of RFCs whose numbers change as they are updated.
 The latest RFC describing language tag syntax is RFC 5646, Tags for the Identification of Languages, and it obsoletes the older RFCs 4646 3066 and 1766.

 Language tag syntax is defined by the IETF's BCP 47.
 In the past it was necessary to consult lists of codes in various ISO standards to find the right subtags, but now you only need to look in the IANA Language Subtag Registry.
 We will describe the new registry below.